leyonmarkk/personalwebsite2/content/docs.md

 ## Welcome!

 Welcome to my personal website!
-I am currently a Junior at Allegheny College majoring in Economics and Integrative Informatics (current GPA 3.945).
-I am looking for future opportunities for internships and jobs in fields such as Data Analytics.
-I have gained knowledge of working with customer based data as well as raw data through various jobs and through my education.
-Here you will find projects that I have worked on, and a little more about me professionally and personally.
-Within this post you will find my Resume, CV and supporting accomplishments document.
+If you would like to learn more about me, scroll down or click "Built By Katherine Leyonmark" on the main page.
+On the main page you will find projects that I have worked on, and a little more about me professionally and personally.
+Within this post, you will find my Resume, CV and supporting accomplishments document.

 ##CV